sensel/morph-docs/docs/morph.md

 ### Art
 ![Sensel Morph Art Overlay callouts](img/overlay_art_callouts.jpg)

 Use the Art Overlay as a high-resolution drawing interface to capture the finest strokes with a variety of brushes and styli.
+You can use it to create digital art with your fingers, pen and pencil over paper, paint brushes, and any other tools you’d like.

 ### Innovator
 ![Sensel Morph Innovator Overlay callouts](img/overlay_innovator_callouts.jpg)

 Your turn to make an Overlay!
 The Innovator's Kit works with the API.
 Included in the Kit is a simple UART cable which turns the microUSB port on the Morph into a UART connection for microcontrollers.

 ## Bluetooth connection
 The Sensel Morph is a Bluetooth 4.0 LE wireless device.
 This means it can function as a wireless controller for your music, drawing, or writing.